The end of the year is a great time to take a step back and reflect on what’s worked, what hasn’t and what to plan for the coming year.

 “If you want to do well, you are going to have to leverage AI and automation.
 If everyone else is using it and you aren’t, you are going to get crushed because it will make changes faster and more accurately than a human.
 Again, it’s the only option you’ll have if you want to continually compete.”

-But remember to invest in your team—without training them to use your new automation integrations, you won’t be harnessing the full capabilities of your new system, points out Maria Black in an article on Forbes.
+But remember to invest in your team—without training them to use your new automation integrations, you won’t be harnessing the full capabilities of your new system.

 President, WW Sales and Marketing, ADP.